jvpigozzo/fast-api-kca/README.md

 `docker compose up --build`.

-Your application will be available at http://localhost:8000.
+Your API will be available at http://localhost:8000, and the front-end will be accessible at http://localhost:3000.